 And now it’s Microsoft’s turn, stepping on the gaming metaverse.
 Microsoft is currently in the process of acquiring Activision Blizzard, a leader in the game development ecosystem.

-This blog will discuss the cybersecurity risk associated with Metaverse and the ways to manage them.
+This blog will discuss Metaverse’s cybersecurity risks and how to manage them.
 But let’s first start with the basics of the Metaverse.

 What is Metaverse?